Interest rate raised to highest level in 13 years

 With inflation peaking, switching to better savings deals is important to make every penny count.
 To avoid missing out on extra interest income, savers can adopt a savings platform to remove some of the legwork of opening multiple accounts.
 Flagstone lets you easily move cash around, chase better rates, and manage multiple savings accounts in one place.

-For more information on how Flagstone can help you grow your savings, speak to us today.
+Discover how Flagstone can help you grow your savings.